 Incorporated in 1985, World Emergency Relief (WER) is a Non-Profit Public Benefit organization.
-WER has programs in 15 countries, including the United States.
-Our vision is to address children's critical needs of water, food, healthcare, education, and child safety, as well as the requirements of their families and communities …
+WER has ongoing projects both nationally and internationally.
+Our vision is to address children's critical needs of water, food, healthcare, education, and child safety, as well as the requirements of their families and surrounding communities..

 "giving children a living chance"

 World Emergency Relief is registered in states where required and is recognized

 World Emergency Relief is dedicated to providing humanitarian assistance to people harmed by natural disaster, armed conflict, physical or mental abuse and exploitation, or poverty.